angeltodorov94/sports-news/README.md

     * Mark an article as favorite
 * Admins can:
     * Create a new article
-    * Managing users and articles
+    * Manage users and articles

 ## Installation and Running